simplesalt/main-9bc77/content/posts/cis2_1.md

 3. Contributes to your picture of IT tools.
 4. Allows you to remove localadmin on worker endpoints.

-We'll leave the mechanics of generating and maintaining the **Software Inventory** to subsequent articles and focus on particulars of the approach and some of the reasons why I still suggest following the vision of CIS version 7 for Software Inventory.
+We'll leave the mechanics of generating and maintaining the **Software Inventory** to subsequent articles and focus on particulars of the approach, specific responses to the recommendations in this version, and why I still suggest following the vision of CIS version 7 for Software Inventory.

 ## Manually Maintained Lists